Khapkeaadi24/Khapkeaadi24/README.md

 ### About Me 🌐
-Transforming complex datasets into strategic insights.
 Dedicated to innovation and collaboration, I'm eager to harness the power of data.
-Interested in LLMs, Generative AI and NLP.
+Interested in LLMs, Generative AI and Agentic AI.

 ### Professional Highlights 🌟